Monkestation/monke-wiki/jobs/supply/shaft-miner.md

 ### Sub-categories
 Talk about the subcategories here.
-Use many for different parts of the job that need to be here and not on a separate guide page.
+Use many for different parts of the job that need to be here and not on a separate guide page.\

+# The Duke Themselves
+<iframe src="https://player.twitch.tv/?channel=thedukeofook&parent=wiki.monkestation.com" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>